wkguoKBR/Guides/leapfrogai_api_guide.md

 ## Introduction

 This guide provides instructions to expose LeapfrogAI API to your local server.
 We'll be using Ubuntu as our Linux distribution.
 Note that work is being done to provide long-lived API keys and address a couple pain-points that will be mentioned.
-This writing references documentation written by Justin Law from Defense Unicorns, which can be found in the *Documents* folder of the repository.
+This writing references [documentation](Documents/LeapfrogAI%20Expose%20API.md
+) written by Justin Law from Defense Unicorns, which can be found in the *Documents* folder of the repository as "LeapfrogAI Expose API.md".

 ## Requirements
 > 1) You have cloned the [LeapfrogAI Github Repository](https://github.com/defenseunicorns/leapfrogai.git)